sash-chs/palindrome-checker/README.md

 A simple C program to check whether an input string is a palindrome.

 ## How to Compile and Run
-You can compile and run the C program using the GCC compiler.
+You can compile and run the C program using GCC compiler.
+Use the following commands:
 ```bash
 gcc palindrome.c -o palindrome
 ./palindrome